What Are Safe Haven Assets?

 Inflation, interest rate hikes and war in Europe.
 These are just some of the things currently contributing to uncertainty in the world and, in turn, this uncertainty has had a noticeable impact in the financial markets.

 In such times, investors tend to flock to so-called “safe haven assets”.
 But what are safe haven assets?
 How can you invest in them?
 And why would you want to in the first place?
-In this article, we will explain the meaning of safe haven assets, provide examples of what are considered some of the best safe haven investments and demonstrate how to start safe haven investing with Admirals.
+In this article, we will explain the meaning of safe haven assets, provide examples of what are considered some of the best safe haven investments and demonstrate how to start safe haven investing with Admiral Markets.

 Safe Haven Assets Meaning